RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. note::

-	Other connections are at the moment not important, you can read more about them later in the :ref:`backconcect` section.
+	Other connections are at the moment not important, you can read more about them later in the :ref:`back` section.

 Front panel connections
 +++++++++++++++++++++++